ShuHuang/chemdatawriter/docs/source/index.rst

 ChemDataWriter stands as a testament to the fusion of AI and research, making the process of staying updated more streamlined and efficient.

-Citing: ChemDataWriter: A Transformer-based Toolkit for Auto-generating Books That Summarise Research
+Citing: S.Huang, J. M. Cole, ChemDataWriter: A Transformer-based Toolkit for Auto-generating Books That Summarise Research (2023) DOI: 10.1039/d3dd00159h